How did the Greeks win the Battle of Marathon?

 Some Athenians wanted to remain behind the safety of the city's walls and prepare for a siege, while others argued that the army should take the initiative and march out to attack the enemy.

-The Athenians also sent a messenger to the Spartans, appealing for their military support.
+However, the Athenians knew that they would be outnumbered by the invaders, so also sent a messenger to the Spartans, appealing for their military support.

-The Spartans offered to help, but as they were observing a religious event, known as the Karneian Festival, at that time.
+The Spartans did offer to help, but they were observing a religious event, known as the Karneian Festival, at that time, which prohibited them from leaving until the next full moon.

 Caryatids, Athens